Teacher and kids at whiteboard reasoning through math equation

 A Rich Video Library

 Our casual videos invite you to think differently about math.
-Start by perusing our twelve videos that construct a Generative Framework, and then shift into other categories of videos that help you expand and strengthen your mathematical reasoning or consider how you might impact the learning of someone else.
+Start by perusing our twelve videos that construct a Generative Framework, and then shift into other categories of videos that help you expand and strengthen your mathematical reasoning or consider how you might impact the learning of others.

 Browse through reading materials, tips, and visuals that will support you as you really dig in.
 Read more about the powerful way we use language, download an anchor chart that might help in your classroom, or watch a classroom episode while analyzing the script so that you can better identify the moves that solicit deep thinking.